kupaeva/Dynamena_DGE/README.md

    * data visualisation
 * pheatmap
    * data visualisation

+### Our results

+We prepared the base for the analysis of any genes, which may be involved in growth tip determination:
+* assembled qualified reference transcriptome
+* annotated it
+* counted expression
+* normalized data
+* verified that the data met expectations.

+After it, we analyzed housekeepeng genes and WNT repertoire:

+[housekeepeng genes]: https://github.com/kupaeva/Dynamena_DGE/blob/main/housekeepeng_genes.png "housekeepeng genes"

 # Citation:
 1. Alexopoulos, H. et al. (2004) Evolution of gap junctions: the missing link?, Current Biology, 14(20), pp. R879–R880. doi: 10.1016/j.cub.2004.09.067.